cucumber/docs/README.md

 Some files have been deleted; this does not necessarily mean that those files should not exist, just that there was not enough info there to justify leaving them.

-This work is currently being done on branch `sw-reorg` and will be merged to master soon.
+**This work is currently being done and has been merged to master**.

 ## Old documentation